-SA Objective SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source SEA Topic cover SEA Topic covered by objective: Biodiversity, flora and fauna 13.
-Value, maintain, restore or expand county biodiversity.
+SA Objective 1 SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source SEA Topic cover red by objective: E Biodiversity, flora an d fauna 13.
+Value, maintain, restore and expand county biodiversity.
 Natural environment Net change in condition of SSSIs across Herefordshire.
-Current status of local SSSIs: River Wye (Unfavourable recovering); Bishon Meadow (border) (Favourable) Percentage of SSSI land in favourable condition.
+There is no countywide or locally specific data available at present.
+Percentage of SSSI land in favourable condition.
 2006: 22% 2007: 22% 2008: 22% 2010: 24% 2011: 27% Proportion of SSSI land that was in unfavourable condition but recovering increased between 2010 and 2012 going from 41% to 65%. % of SSSI land in favourable condition (Increase) % of SSSI land in unfavourable condition but recovering (Increase) % of SSSI land in unfavourable condition and declining (Decrease) Herefordshire's SSSIs are in extremely poor condition relative to England as whole, where 96.1% of all SSSI land was in favourable condition in April 2014.
-The proportion of SSSI in unfavourable condition but recovering is greater than England as a whole, where the figure currently stands at 58.6%.
-NE & DEFRA Website (accessed July 2014)
+The proportion of SSSI in unfavourable condition but recovering is greater than England as a whole, where the figure currently stands at 58.6%. -

-&lt;sup>1 Derived from the Pre Submission Core Strategy Sustainability Appraisal Assessment (May 2014)
+1 Derived from the Draft Core Strategy Sustainability Appraisal Assessment (March 2013)

-SA Objective SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source Proportion in unfavourable and declining condition had also decreased from 4% to 1%.
+SA Objective 1 SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source Proportion in unfavourable and declining condition had also decreased from 4% to 1%.
 Should be monitored through AMR following the adoption of the Core Strategy, in line with SA recommendations.
-13. Value, maintain, restore or expand county biodiversity.
+13. Value, maintain, restore and expand county biodiversity.
 Natural environment After use of mineral sites especially wildlife habitat creation.
-There is no countywide or locally specific data available at present. - Percentage of opportunities taken.
+There is no countywide or locally specific data available at present. - No specific targets identified.
 Should be monitored through AMR following the adoption of the Core Strategy, in line with SA recommendations. -

-SA Objective SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source 13.
-Value, maintain, restore or expand county biodiversity.
+SA Objective 1 SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source 13.
+Value, maintain, restore and expand county biodiversity.
 Natural environment Phosphate levels within the River Wye SAC and adjoining tributaries that receive increased phosphates from proportional growth.
 The existing status of the Wye SAC between the Hay and Lugg confluence is currently meeting its phosphate and conservation targets.
 The River Wye SAC was subject to a review of consents in 2010, as a number of sections of the river were found to have greater phosphate levels than those identified in Natural England's favourable condition tables.
 The roll out of the Nutrient Management Plan will determine future targets.
 New development within the area could lead to the water quality failing the phosphate levels and conservation objectives.
 Nutrient Management Plan (2014)

-SA Objective SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source 13.
-Value, maintain, restore or expand county biodiversity.
+SA Objective 1 SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source 13.
+Value, maintain, restore and expand county biodiversity.
 Natural environment Changes to protected habitats and impacts of species within the Herefordshire Local Biodiversity Action Plan.
 There is no countywide or locally specific data available at present.
 2010/11: 17 Habitat Action Plans and 14 Species Action Plans were in operation across Herefordshire.
 There are no formal records of any unacceptable adverse impacts on habitats or protected species.
 Originally 156 Priority Species were identified for inclusion in Herefordshire's LBAP.
 Similarly Herefordshire's LBAP covered 23 habitats with Action Plans.
-To protect or enhance the habitats of species identified.
-Zero net loss of habitats.
+No specific targets identified.
 Should be monitored through AMR following the adoption of the Core Strategy, in line with SA recommendations.